flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### elf-arch-multiple-found

+Criteria: This exception is never granted.

 Multiple ELF architectures were found after analysing the contents of the ref or build directory.
 All ELFs should match the architecture of the host.

 ### elf-arch-not-found

+Criteria: This exception is never granted.

 The architecture of ELFs in the ref contents or build directory does not match the architecture of the OSTree ref.

 ### external-gitmodule-url-found

+Criteria: New exception requests for this are not granted unless coming from a direct upload app.

 Git submodules outside of the GitHub orgs `flathub, flathub-infra, flatpak` are not allowed in the [Flathub manifest repository on GitHub](https://github.com/flathub/).

 ### manifest-directory-too-large

+Criteria: This exception is never granted.

 The manifest directory of the Flathub GitHub repository exceeds 25 MB excluding the size of `.git/`.

 ### finish-args-conditional-permission-not-allowed-permission

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest uses a conditional permission which is not allowed.